Black Noir: Development

 On the third season reveal of the first Noir being a black Supe named Earving (portrayed by Fritzy-Klevans Destine) who had been "tasked by Stan Edgar to do away with Soldier Boy on Payback's Nicaragua mission [in 1984], which result[ed] in Soldier Boy searing Noir's face, after which he goes silent" from the resulting brain damage to become Edgar's unquestioning assassin by the present-day, who sees his imaginary friends as a result, Kripke stated that:"Young Noir grew up going to this pizza chain called Buster Beavers.
 It's like a Chuck E. Cheese.
 He sees the animated characters.
 They come to life and they have a lot of interaction with him.
-Like everything on the show, it's sort of this organic road to hell, I guess, We wanted to see Noir sort of Dark Night of the Soul.
+Like everything on the show, it's sort of this organic road to hell, I guess.
+We wanted to see Noir sort of Dark Night of the Soul.
 It's hard to do that because he doesn't communicate.
 We knew we had to go inside his head and someone pitched, like, he goes to a cabin.
 And I said, 'He should go to a cabin, but all these Snow White animated creatures should be flying around all over him' and that we strongly implied they've always been there.
 And then someone said, 'Well, it might be a little corny.
 What about like a Chuck E. Cheese?'
 So it just evolves."
 On the use of animation for Noir's imagination, inspired by his development of The Boys Presents: Diabolical, Kripke further revealed that "[w]e worked with this amazing [animation] company called 6 Point Harness, which did create all the animation for us [right at the level of real Disney hand-drawn animation].
 But what I love about it most of all is it's definitely implied that for the entire run of the series, these characters just hang out with Noir.
 If you were to cut [back] into Noir's point of view [during the first two seasons], he'd have these animated characters that he's interacting with.
 And that just brings me no end of pleasure."

 Merchandise

-To promote the third season of The Boys, Amazon Prime Video licensed a line of Black Noir MAFEX action figures from NECA and the Japanese company MediCom Toy Incorporated.
+To promote the third season of The Boys, Amazon Prime Video licensed a line of Black Noir action figures from MAFEX, NECA and the Japanese company MediCom Toy Incorporated.

 Reception

 Inspired by Batman, the character and Mitchell's portrayal in the series (considered a breakout character) have received critical acclaim.
+Black Noir II also received praise for his sudden and humorous dialogue.

 The character has been compared to slasher film villains such as Jason Voorhees and Michael Myers, and to the Marvel Comics antihero Deadpool.